Submission Deadlines: To be updated shortly

 ** It is strongly recommended to have the abstract revised for English composition, grammar, and style before submission.
 The presenting author is responsible for ensuring that all co-authors are aware of the content of the abstract before submission.

 **Abstracts will be distributed among the PSNA Scientific Committee members for review.
-Revised abstracts by the authors will need to be sent back to the organizing committee no later than May 15, 2020.
+Revised abstracts by the authors will need to be sent back to the organizing committee – date to TBD.
 There is no limit on the number of abstract submissions per participant and we would try to comply with the authors’ preferred presentation method (oral or poster).
 However, the Scientific Committee reserves the right to change submissions for oral to posters, rather than refusing abstracts, depending on the number, theme, and quality of submissions.

-**Final abstract acceptance by the organizing committee is subject to payment of registration fees by May 15, 2020.
+**Final abstract acceptance by the organizing committee is subject to payment of registration fees by – to be updated shortly.

 Oral Presentation Guidelines